davidlindnerjr/to-do-list/README.md

 <a name="installation"></a>
 ## Installation

-Download file from repository, open in your favorite editor, run npm install, run index.js in terminal
+Download .zip from repository, open in editor, run npm install, run index.js in terminal

 <a name="usage"></a>
 ## Usage

-This application will generate and amazing readMe
+Generate an amazing readMe!

 <a name="license"></a>
 ## Licensing